 - Use a dishwasher cleaner/descaler regularly, or whenever you notice a build-up of lime scale deposits in your dishwasher.

 We recommend fitting a water softener to the household water supply.
 If the water hardness in your home is above 250 ppm/14.6 gpg, a water softener has to be fitted to maintain the performance of your dishwasher.

 If your Home has Naturally Soft or Softened Water...

 - Avoid using too much detergent.
-Follow the quantity recommendations in 'Wash programs and powdered detergent quantities'.
+Follow the quantity recommendations on the following pages.